charmbracelet/mods/README.md

 `-q`, `--quiet`, `MODS_QUIET`

-Output nothing to standard err.
+Only output errors to standard err.
+Hides the spinner and success messages that would go to standard err.

 #### Reset Settings